CaboML/Sensor-Data-Aquisition/README.md

 # Sensor-Data-Aquisition
 The technologies used were:
-  1. A arduino uno with an ADXL345 analog acelerometer.
+  1. A arduino uno @1kHz with an ADXL345 analog acelerometer (range up to 3.2kHz) .
   2. Python code to control the data collection from arduino, python packages to calculate de ffts and PSDs.
   3. Also used python to build a near real time dashboards.